 No release of potentially harmful chemical substances will occur during normal operation.
 Small amounts of chemicals and/or high-solid content water may be released from the facility through the sanitary sewer during periodic blowdown of the cooling tower or from laboratory experiments.

-Other potential effects of the facility, such as aesthetics, noise, societal or impact on local flora and fauna are expected to be too small to measure.
+Other potential effects of the facility, such as aesthetics, noise, societal or Start Printed Page 42400impact on local flora and fauna are expected to be too small to measure.

 Environmental Effects of Accidents